Courses and programs

 William.Pratt@health.nsw.gov.au

-ESTABLISHMENT OF ADVANCED TRAINING IN GENERAL MEDICINE NETWORKS IN NSW.
+ESTABLISHMENT OF ADVANCED TRAINING IN GENERAL & ACUTE CARE MEDICINE NETWORKS IN NSW.

-At the request of the NSW Ministry of Health and in alignment with the recommendations of the Medical Portfolio Programs Review: Equipping NSW Doctors for Patient Centred Care, April 2015, the Health Education and Training Institute (HETI) is establishing an Advanced Training in General Medicine Networks in NSW.
+At the request of the NSW Ministry of Health and in alignment with the recommendations of the Medical Portfolio Programs Review: Equipping NSW Doctors for Patient Centred Care, April 2015, the Health Education and Training Institute (HETI) established the Advanced Training in General & Acute Care Medicine Networks in NSW.

 Establishment of a network training program

-The establishment of network training will be an important part of ensuring the ongoing development of a competent Advanced General Medicine workforce for NSW.
-It will provide:
+Networked training is an important part of ensuring the ongoing development of a competent Advanced General & Acute Care Medicine workforce for NSW.
+It provides:

-• Support for all Advanced General Medicine trainees to have access to high quality clinical and educational opportunities in all accredited training sites;
+• Support for all Advanced General & Acute Care Medicine trainees to have access to high quality clinical and educational opportunities in all accredited training sites;

-• Recognition of the importance of rotations between metropolitan and regional/rural hospitals for Advanced General Medicine trainees;
+• Recognition of the importance of rotations between metropolitan and regional/rural hospitals for Advanced General & Acute Care Medicine trainees;

-• Network support for facilities to establish new accredited training positions in Advanced General Medicine.
+• Network support for facilities to establish new accredited training positions in Advanced General & Acute Care Medicine.

 MORE INFORMATION FOR TRAINEES: